kytulendu/rra-krr/rrowl.md

 Just after The Great Evil jailer remove the suppression bindings, before his body and mind was giving in to the corrupted eternal hunger, he use the last of his strength to traverse to alternate universe that The Great Evil have not invade yet, in hope to warn them of The Great Evil.
 He was succeed in send the warnings to all, but just a few moment later, he was fully fallen to the corruption and start consuming flesh, blood and soul of living beings (and anything, really) in that universe, until all of the universe is gone, leaving only the void and maybe few bit and pieces of former universe, then he traverse to consume another universe and then another and another...

 As the war going on, even with advance warning from Lord of The Forest and ample time to prepare, the Rra-krr and their allies are losing to The Great Evil in all of the multiverse.
-Many universes is now filled with cold and darkness as stars are extinguish, planets destroyed, all life and soul was either destroyed or corrupted into The Great Evil kind (and many universes get consumed by corrupted Lord of The Forest).
-The Alliance have decided to build the most destructive weapon of all, The Multiverse Eater, to sacrifice themself and destroy all of The Great Evil.
+Many universes is now filled with cold and darkness as stars are extinguish, planets destroyed, all life and soul was either destroyed or corrupted into The Great Evil kind (and countless universes get consumed by corrupted Lord of The Forest).
+The Alliance have decided to build the most destructive weapon of all, The Multiverse Eater, willing to sacrifice themself to destroy all of The Great Evil.

 As the The Multiverse Eater construction nearing complete, The Fanged God have found a way to somewhat reverse the corruption, it have a great cost and it was only temporary.
 If they succeeded in reversing the corruption of Lord of The Forest, they might survive after The Multiverse Eater weapon was activated with Lord of The Forest's unique dimension/universe traversal ability.